SESR-Group/SESR-Group.github.io/projects/index.md

 ---

 # {% include icon.html icon="fa-solid fa-wrench" %}Projects
 We are open for the industrial collaboration all over the world.
-Please contact [Prof.Sai Gu](https://warwick.ac.uk/fac/sci/eng/people/sai_gu/) for more information.
+Please contact [Dr.Georgios Nikiforids](https://www.linkedin.com/in/georgiosnikiforidis/) or [Mr.Haotian MA(Student)](https://www.haotian-ma.com) for more information.

 {% include tags.html tags="publication, resource, website" %}